CWA, Dirty Bomb and RDD Investigative Readiness

 | India | NDMA + DRDO | DRDE Gwalior | BARC Mumbai + INMAS Delhi | DRDE Gwalior |

 The Chemical Weapons Convention (CWC), in force since 1997 with 193 states parties, prohibits the development, production, stockpiling, and use of chemical weapons.
 The Organisation for the Prohibition of Chemical Weapons (OPCW) in The Hague implements the CWC's verification regime.
-A central element is the OPCW Designated Laboratory network: currently approximately 20 laboratories globally that have passed OPCW proficiency tests and are authorised to conduct official CWC verification analysis on samples collected by OPCW inspectors.
+A central element is the OPCW Designated Laboratory network: currently 32 laboratories in 23 countries that have passed OPCW proficiency tests and are authorised to conduct official CWC verification analysis on samples collected by OPCW inspectors.

 Designated Laboratory status requires demonstrated proficiency in the analysis of CWC Schedule 1, 2, and 3 chemicals and their degradation products in complex matrices.
 The OPCW proficiency test scheme provides blind test samples containing CWC chemicals at low concentrations in environmental and biomedical matrices.
 A laboratory must correctly identify the target chemicals and provide quantitative data within the required measurement uncertainty.
 Accreditation is reviewed every two years.
 Designated Laboratories include the DSTL (UK), Edgewood CBCCOM (US), Spiez Laboratory (Switzerland), FOI (Sweden), TNO (Netherlands), and DRDE (India), among others.